-The Auditor conducted an interview with the Warden, and he confirmed that prior to designing or acquiring any new facility or when planning any substantial expansion or modification, of existing facilities, the facility shall consider the effect of the design, acquisition, expansion, or modification might have upon the facility's ability to protect inmates from sexual abuse.
-The Warden also explained the facility has considered and focused the placement of monitoring technology in areas where inmates are housed, work, and program, to enhance their protection from sexual abuse.
+The Auditor conducted an interview with the Warden Designee, who confirmed that prior to designing or acquiring any new facility or when planning any substantial expansion or modification, of existing facilities, the facility shall consider the effect of the design, acquisition, expansion, or modification might have upon the facility's ability to protect inmates from sexual abuse.
+The Warden Designee also explained that the facility has considered and focused the placement of monitoring technology in areas where inmates are housed, work, and program, to enhance their protection from sexual abuse.
 Additionally, consideration is given to camera placement to ensure the inmates' right to privacy when showering, changing clothes, etc.

-Upon review of the policy and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy and upon completion of the interviews, FCI Schuylkill demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.